 So the real question becomes simple.
 How do you support the base again?

-One helps the water in.
-The other works on the base of the bucket.
+One helps the water into the bucket.
+The other is aimed at the base.

 During that search I found a company called Costenia, and a device called VitalFlow.